opengeospatial/geoparquet/format-specs/geoparquet.md

 ### Column metadata

-Each geometry column in the dataset must be included in the columns field above with the following content, keyed by the column name:
+Each geometry column in the dataset MUST be included in the `columns` field above with the following content, keyed by the column name:

 | Field Name     | Type         | Description |
 | -------------- | ------------ | ----------- |